 Security-wise, this product benefits from an automatic low oil shut-off and an overload protection (circuit breaker), which gives you a complete peace of mind when using it.

-While the standard documentation and an owner's manual (opens in a new tab), helpful for starting the device promptly, come with the Westinghouse WGen6000, the following accessories are also included: tool kit, oil and funnel.
+While the standard documentation and an owner's manual (opens in a new tab), helpful for starting the device promptly, come with the Westinghouse WGen6000, the following accessories are also included: oil, funnel and tool kit.
 An official storage cover is also available, as a separate purchase.

 The Westinghouse WGen6000 is EPA-approved and CARB-compliant.
-Therefore, its sale and purchase are permitted in all of the 50 states, including California.
+Thus, selling and purchasing this generator is allowed in each of the 50 states, including California.

 The Westinghouse WGen6000 versus other generators

 The following charts are provided to give you an idea of how some of the key specs of the Westinghouse WGen6000 compare to generators of similar power (between 5500 and 6500 W).

-- As for its weight, the Westinghouse WGen6000 weighs only 174 pounds, making it one of the lighter generators in the 5500-6500 rated wattage category.
-In terms of weight, one of the champions in their power range is the Pulsar G65BN, standing at just 126 lbs.
+- Regarding its weight, the Westinghouse WGen6000 only weighs in at 174 pounds, which means it's one of the lighter generators in the 5500-6500 rated wattage range.
+If weight is your top priority, one of the champions in this power category is the Pulsar G65BN, weighing just 126 pounds.